staman1702/car-4-sale/README.md

 - view a paginated list of sale posts, including the not published posts
 - view individual sale post details, including the not published posts
 - view individual sale post comments, including the not approved comments
-- edit/update/change status of all of the sites posts
+- edit/update/change status of all the sites posts
-- edit/update/approve all of the sites comments
+- edit/update/approve all the site's comments
-- delete of any of the sites sale posts
+- delete of any of the site's sale posts
 - delete any of the comments

 # Design and UX